 For that matter, the first story of the series can be considered this as it's the beginning of Sam's new life as Danny's new partner.

 One of the biggest shocks in the series occurred in What She Wants when Desiree pulls a Heel-Face Turn after hooking up with Poindexter.

 At the end of Ancient History, not only does Tucker prepare for an actual election and promotes his secretary Tanya to be campaign manager, but Danny and Sam actually trust him to hold onto the Scarab Scepter.

 Danny:"So what do you say, Tuck?
 Got any connections at the Mayor's Office that might be able to fast-track a set of adoption papers?"

 What Were You Thinking?: This is what Danny said to Sam after finding out that she got herself ghost powers.
 Unlike most cases, Sam justifies her actions.

-You Are Grounded: In Trial By Fire, after Danny froze Jack and Maddie to keep them out of the battle with Undergrowth, Jack declared this.
+You Are Grounded: In Trial By Fire, after Danny froze Jack and Maddie to keep them out of the battle with Undergrowth, Jack yelled this to him even though Danny was no longer in the room.
 Fortunately, following all the action, he forgot about it and Danny asked Sam not to remind him.